-ITD is divided into four additional sections – Infrastructure, Applications/Database, Project Management and Business Analysis/Quality Assurance.
+ITD is divided into four additional sections – Infrastructure, Applications/Database, Project Management/Business Analysis and Quality Assurance/Research.
 This structure supports the alignment of Information Technology with the goals of Agency business.
 These four areas work together to provide quality service and support to approximately 2400 users statewide in prison facilities, probation and parole offices, and centralized administration and training locations.

-The Application section is comprised of application developers who are responsible for the design, development, implementation, maintenance and operations of NMCD applications both large and small.
-NMCD’s main application, Criminal Management Information System (CMIS), tracks over 26,000 offenders from intake to successful community reentry and reintegration.
+The Application section is comprised of application developers who are responsible for the design, development, implementation, maintenance, and operations of NMCD applications both large and small.
+NMCD’s main application, Offender Management Network Information (OMNI), tracks over 26,000 offenders from intake to successful community reentry and reintegration.

-The Database section is responsible for the development and design of database strategies, monitoring and improving database performance and capacity, and planning for future expansion requirements for both small and large databases such as the Criminal Management Information System (CMIS).
+The Database section is responsible for the development and design of database strategies, monitoring and improving database performance and capacity, and planning for future expansion requirements for both small and large databases such as the Offender Management Network Information (OMNI).

-The Research group is responsible for all reporting and statistical analysis from our criminal management system.
+The Research group is responsible for all reporting and statistical analysis from our offender management system.